topbitdu/unidom-action/ROADMAP.md

 3. As Caused shared examples
 4. RSpec shared examples manifest
 5. Improve the Acting spec, the Obsolescing spec, the Searching spec, & the State Transition spec for the As Caused concern

+## v1.17.9
+1. As Acted shared examples
+2, As Actor Party shared examples